tv2-oss/bifrost-gateway-controller/README.md

 e.g. build a Gateway API implementation using the following hierarchy of services?

-- Cloud-gateway-controller implements facade gateway API, stamps out Crossplane claim
+- Cloud-gateway-controller implements facade gateway API, stamps out Crossplane claim.
-- Crossplane implements claim towards a composition
+- Crossplane implements claim towards a composition.
-- Composition defines how low-level cloud resources should be stamped out
+- Crossplane Composition defines how low-level cloud resources should be stamped out.
-- Crossplane AWS provider implements low-level resources towards cloud API
+- Crossplane cloud-specific provider implements low-level resources towards cloud API.

 While this would be feasible, there are several complicated dependencies between each of the above components, which increase the maintenance burden.
-The *cloud-gateway-controller* design aims at reducing the complexity by building on a more self-contained monolithic design - or at least a design with less advanced dependencies between components.
+The *cloud-gateway-controller* design aims at reducing the complexity by building on a more self-contained monolithic design - or at least a design with less non-trivial dependencies between components.
 For this reason, we use the basic, low-level cloud resources of e.g. Crossplane and not the higher-level composition functionality.

+Another essential argument for keeping the composition logic internal to the *cloud-gateway-controller* is to support operational day-2 concerns in the controller.
+While the current implementation of the *cloud-gateway-controller* primarily is based on templates, the design allows for implementation of operational concerns such as code-based non-disruptive upgrades of gateway implementation.
+This will not always be possible with a Helm or Crossplane-composition based implementation.

 ## User Journeys